Why is my dryer vent dirty

 How often should I clean my dryer vent?

-It's recommended to clean your dryer vent at least once a year, or more frequently if you notice any issues.
+It's recommended to clean your dryer vent at least once a year, or more frequently if you notice any signs of a blockage or reduced airflow.

 What are the risks of a dirty dryer vent?